we4sel/we4sel.github.io/index.md

-## Welcome to WE4SEL's little spot
+## Welcome to WE4SEL's corner

+### If we could read the secret history of our enemies, we should find in each man's life sorrow and suffering enough to disarm all hostility.  ― Henry Wadsworth Longfellow

 So here you have it.
 Amateur Radio Station for Byron, WE4SEL (formerly KG5JVF)